81 SSH: Secure Communications

-20210913 The Secure Shell (provided by the ssh package providing the ssh command) provides a secure mechanism for communicating with remote hosts on a network.
+The Secure Shell (packaged as ssh) comes with the ssh command to provide a secure mechanism for communicating with remote hosts on a network.
 Unlike traditional tools such as rsh, rcp, rlogin, telnet, and ftp, ssh encrypts all communications, including passwords, reducing the opportunity for inappropriate interception.
 It can also be used to encrypt your pop (email) communications and protect you from DNS and IP spoofing where remote machines pretend to be genuine machines that you are wanting to connect to.
 Implementations of ssh exist for most of the major operating systems.

 Ubuntu provides the OpenSSH version of ssh which also installs the OpenSSH server, allowing incoming connections from ssh.